overlord1109/docker-kubernetes-session/README.md

 Check the image:

     $ docker images

+Before running the image, let's verify our Host Ubuntu version in the terminal:

+    $ cat /etc/lsb-release

 Run our image:

     $ docker run -it ubuntu:16.04

+Verify version in the interactive terminal:

+    $ cat /etc/lsb-release

 ## Build and run our own image: